wbcsd/data-exchange-protocol/decisions/log/0032-cross-sectoral-standards.md

 * Technical Specifications must be updated accordingly

 Based on current assumptions:
-* The existing attribute `CrossSectoralStandard` will be deprecated in v2.3 and removed from the spec in v3
+* The existing attribute `crossSectoralStandardsUsed` will be deprecated in v2.3 and removed from the spec in v3
 * A new attribute, meeting the business needs of this ADR will be introduced in v2.3